AUSTRALIAN SPACEGUARD SURVEY

 Prime Minister John Howard and several of his Ministers, seeking

 government support for Spaceguard.
-A response might be forthcoming
+A response might be forthcoming when

 (Australian) Channel 9's 60 Minutes TV show covers this issue on Sunday